0xMukesh/brtlang/readme.md

 # brtlang

-a toy programming language whose code is _brainrot_
+brtlang is a toy, meme-inspired programming language which replaces the conventional programming keywords with meme references.

 ## usage